Source basics

 Learn the basics of sources.

-A source is associated with the payment method that a customer uses to fund a transaction.
-When generating a charge, Digital River retrieves data from the source.
+A is associated with the customer's that a customer uses to fund a transaction.
+When generating a charge, Digital River retrieves data from the .

-In the Digital River APIs, each type of source has certain characteristics that determine how it's created and how a charge is eventually processed.
+In the Digital River APIs, each has that determine how it's created and how a is eventually processed.

-A source also contains a hash table that corresponds to its
+A also contains a hash table that corresponds to its type

 .
 This data object holds detailed information specific to each type